Yasser Arafat 1929 -2004

 In the 1993 Oslo Accords Arafat—as Chairman of the PLO and its official representative—signed two letters renouncing violence and officially recognizing Israel.
 In return, Israel's Prime Minister Yitzhak Rabin 1922-1995, on behalf of Israel, officially recognized the PLO.
 The following year, Arafat and Rabin were awarded the Nobel Peace Prize, along with Israel's President Shimon Peres 1923-2016.

+On 11 November 2004, he died (rumoured poisoned).
+He was succeeded as Chairman of the PLO by Mahmoud Abbas.
 In 2005, following the assassination of Lebanese Prime Minister Rafic Hariri (who had recently resigned), Syria finally withdrew its troops from Lebanon.

 ** End of Page